MorpheusAIs/Morpheus-Lumerin-Node/docs/models-config.json.md

 # Example models config file.
 Local model configurations are stored in this file
 * `root_key` (required) is the model id
 * `modelName` (required) is the name of the model
 * `apiType` (required) is the type of the model api.
-Currently supported values are "prodia" and "openai"
+Currently supported values are "prodia-sd", "prodia-sdxl", "prodia-v2" and "openai"
 * `apiUrl` (required) is the url of the LLM server or model API
 * `apiKey` (optional) is the api key for the model
 * `cononcurrentSlots` (optional) are number of available distinct chats on the llm server and used for capacity policy